debops/debops/ansible/roles/debops.rabbitmq_server/docs/defaults-detailed.rst

 ``type``
   Optional.
 Specify the type of a given value to use.
-If the ``type`` parameter is not specifed, the template will try to select one based on the YAML value type.
+If the ``type`` parameter is not specified, the template will try to select one based on the YAML value type.
 Supported value types:

   - ``string``: a quoted string, selected automatically if a YAML string is